upti.my

 Overview

 Status pages are the public face of your monitoring setup.
-They let your users, customers, and stakeholders see the current health of your services at a glance. upti.my status pages are hosted at status.upti.my/{slug} and update in real time as your healthcheck results come in.
+They let your users, customers, and stakeholders see the current health of your services at a glance. upti.my status pages are hosted at {slug}.upti.my and update in real time as your healthcheck results come in.

 Every status page includes a component list with live status indicators, uptime percentage bars, active incidents, a full incident history, and an upcoming maintenance schedule.
 Your users can subscribe to receive notifications when something changes.